All Episodes

 He's a moderate.

-He's not uh total ribald conservative, but they think, because smooth talker, now he doesn't have many gaffes that uh he can while losing the race for the presidency, still bring aloft a number of uh victorious Senate and House races.
+Now he doesn't have many gaffes that he can, while losing the race for the presidency, still bring along a number of victorious Senate and House races.

-Now, the I think the only way to pull it off with Romney is if sufficient and consistent pressure is brought on him to uh run on conservative policies, like Daniel Henniger said in the Wall Street Journal about three weeks or a month ago, you're gonna have to constantly push Romney to the right.
+Now, I think the only way to pull it off with Romney is if sufficient and consistent pressure is brought on him to run on conservative policies, like Daniel Henninger said in the Wall Street Journal about three weeks or a month ago, you're going to have to constantly push Romney to the right.

-And so you're gonna have to push him to run on conservative policies and and produce and project a distinguishable contrast with Obama.
+And so you're going to have to push him to run on conservative policies and produce and project a distinguishable contrast with Obama.

 I'm being told, folks, I have to take a break.